Wild Mushroom Cobbler

 The Shitake Mushroom.

-Prep Time For Wild Mushrooms Gratins: 40 minutes
+Prep Time for the Wild Mushroom Cobbler: 40 minutes

 Cook Time: 30 minutes

-Equipment: spice grinder, chef’s knife, cookie-dough scoop (#24 equivalent to heaping 3 tablespoons), 6 gratin dishes, 1 (12-inch) Rondeau pan with handle, or 12-inch sauté pan, 1-quart saucepot, 2 rimmed baking sheet pans, parchment paper, aluminum foil, 6 medium-size bowls, box grater, large Tupperware container, 2 small bowls (for minced garlic and finely diced shallots) 1 (1-cup) measuring cup, small ladle
+Equipment: spice grinder, chef’s knife, cookie-dough scoop (#24-cookie scoop) equivalent to heaping 3 tablespoons), 6 gratin dishes, cutting board,1 (12-inch) Rondeau pan with handle, or 12-inch sauté pan, 1-quart saucepot, 2 rimmed baking sheet pans, parchment paper, aluminum foil, 6 medium-size bowls, box grater, large plastic (Tupperware) container, 2 small bowls (for minced garlic and finely diced shallots) 1 (1-cup) liquid measuring cup, small ladle

 2 (11.36-ounce) boxes of (Red Lobster) Cheddar Bay biscuit mix